aws-samples/aws-bootstrap-kit-examples/source/4-containerized-service/README.md

 - A simple PHP App container with NGINX proxy container
 - Cloud Watch Dashboard to monitor services

-> Be aware that there are 2 types CDK Code, one which you deployed locally that only sets up the pipeline `Pipeline Stack`, the second one `Infrastructure Stack` is used by the pipeline to set up the App's Infrastucture
+> Be aware that there are 2 seperate CDK Code, one which you deployed locally that only sets up the pipeline `Pipeline Stack`, the second one `Infrastructure Stack` is used by the pipeline to set up the App's Infrastucture

 # Prerequisites